CumulusNetworks/docs/content/cumulus-vx/Next-Steps.md

 version: '3.7'
 toc: 1
 ---
-This section provides some additional configuration specific to Cumulus VX and shows some basic commands you can try to get started with Cumulus Linux.
+This section shows some basic commands you can try to get started with Cumulus Linux.

-## Send Output to the Serial Console

-To provide easier access in video-focused hypervisors (such as VirtualBox), Cumulus VX is configured to redirect the grub menu and the kernel output to the video console.
-To send both the grub menu and the kernel output back to the serial console, follow these steps:

-{{< tabs "TabID01 ">}}

-{{< tab "If the VM is not booted ">}}

-1. Interrupt the boot process at the GRUB prompt.

-2. Modify the Linux command line directly, removing all references to the console entries:

-   **Original Version**:

-   {{< img src = "/images/cumulus-vx/grub1.png" >}}

-   **Configured Version**:

-   {{< img src = "/images/cumulus-vx/grub1.png" >}}

-   The example images above are for the ONIE-RESCUE entry, not the standard boot entry.
-The configuration process is the same for both entries.

-3. Start the VM.

-{{< /tab >}}

-{{< tab "If the VM is already running ">}}

-1. Run the following commands as the sudo user:

-    ```
-    cumulus@switch:~$ sed -i 's/^#//' /etc/default/grub.d/00-installer-defaults.cfg
-    cumulus@switch:~$ sed -r -i '/^GRUB_CMDLINE_LINUX=/ s/(console=ttyS0,115200n8) (console=tty0)/\2 \1/' /etc/default/grub
-    cumulus@switch:~$ update-grub
-    ```

-2. Restart the VM to implement the change.

-    {{< /tab >}}

-    {{< /tabs >}}

-## Basic Commands
+## Basic Show Commands

-After you configure the Cumulus VX instances and perform the configuration above, use the {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux" text="Cumulus Linux documentation suite">}} to configure and test features, and fine tune the network topology.

-Use the following basic commands to get started.
-You can run the commands on each VM to see system information and interface and LLDP details, and to change the hostname of the switch.

-To obtain information about the switch, run the `net show system` command:
+To obtain information about a switch, run the `net show system` command:

 ```
 cumulus@switch:~$ net show system